Are you wondering if you should pay Class 2 NICs voluntarily? Does paying Class 2 NIC voluntarily seems like a strange thing to do?

-When you are self-employed you need to pay Class 2 National Insurance if your business profits are over a certain amount known as the small profits threshold.
+When you are self-employed, you need to pay Class 2 NICs if your business profits are over a certain amount.
+This is called the small profits threshold.

-Once you cross the threshold you must pay Class National Insurance at a fixed weekly rate.
-You’ll can choose to pay this amount once year when you file your self-assessment tax return.
+Once you cross the threshold, you must pay Class 2 NICs at a fixed weekly rate.

 Here are the current Class 2 National Insurance rates:

 |Small profits threshold – no NICs below this threshold||£6,725||£6,515|